 Career and Salary Outlook

-The U.S. Bureau of Labor Statistics (BLS) does not provide information on lab assistants, but it does have information on medical and clinical laboratory technologists and technicians.
-The BLS estimates 14% job growth for medical and clinical lab technologists for the decade 2014-2024.
-In the same decade, medical and clinical lab technicians are expected to see an 18% increase in job opportunities.
+The U.S. Bureau of Labor Statistics (BLS) does not provide information on lab assistants, but it does have information on clinical laboratory technologists and technicians.
+With the rise of an aging population, the BLS estimates job growth, which is as much faster than the average for clinical laboratory technologists and technicians through 2028.

 Although not a requirement, medical lab assistants can obtain certification through American Medical Technologists (AMT).
 To be eligible for certification, individuals must have at least 1,040 hours of work experience in a laboratory technology setting.
 Applicants must also complete formal training consisting of at least 200 coursework hours and 120 clock hours of clinical lab work.